Ilyushin Il-28: Operational history

 The People's Republic of China received over 250 Soviet-built Il-28s from 1952, and when the Sino-Soviet split occurred in the late 1950s, it decided to place the Il-28 into production, despite no manufacturing license being obtained.
 Chinese-built aircraft differed from the original Soviet aircraft in that they have a redesigned wing structure, abandoning the horizontal manufacturing break, saving 110 kg at the cost of a more difficult construction.
 Chinese aircraft also used a different tail turret based on that of the Tupolev Tu-16, and fitted with faster-firing AM-23 cannons.
+On 11 November 1965, a H-5 pilot defected to Taiwan with two crewmates, one committing suicide before landing.
+All were declared anti-communist heroes by Taiwan, and the two survivors served in the Republic of China Air Force, but were not allowed to fly.
+On 25 August 1985, a H-5 pilot defected, crash- landing in a rice field in South Korea, running out of fuel while being directed towards Gunsan airfield, killing its navigator and a farmer.
+The pilot was granted asylum in Taiwan while a radio operator and the aircraft were returned to China.

 Chinese-built Il-28s designated H-5 and built by HAMC were still flying in the 1990s with several hundreds in China itself, and a smaller number in North Korea and Romania.
 The three main Chinese versions are the H-5 bomber, followed by the HJ-5 trainer, and the H-5R (HZ-5) long range (in comparison to the reconnaissance version of the Shenyang J-6) reconnaissance aircraft, and later, the HD-5 ECM/ESM version.
 The latter two types have been phased out.

-The type is known to still be in active service with the North Korean Air Force, although little is known as to whether they are a mix of survivors from the batch of 24 Soviet-manufactured aircraft delivered in the 1960s and some of the newer Chinese-built H-5 variant, or are solely H-5s.
+The type is known to still be in active service with the Korean People's Army Air Force, although little is known as to whether they are a mix of survivors from the batch of 24 Soviet-manufactured aircraft delivered in the 1960s and some of the newer Chinese-built H-5 variant, or are solely H-5s.
 Some of these are probably used for spares to maintain a small group of around a dozen serviceable aircraft.
 They give North Korea a means of bombing targets in South Korea and Western Japan, although they would be vulnerable to modern anti air missiles and interceptors.

 Several Ilyushin Il-28s are preserved in museums and as monuments in Russia, Germany, Hungary and in other countries.